 Exclusively from Foa & Son

-Another governor was also in the news recently, this one in Arizona; he vetoed a bill that would have increased required insurance limits for all drivers in the state.
-The current required limits in Arizona, $15,000 for injuries to any one person, $30,000 for all injuries from the same accident, and $10,000 for property damage ($15/30/10), date back to 1972.
-The new legislation would have increased those to $25/50/25.
-The Arizona Department of Transportation reports the average actual loss from a motor vehicle accident resulting in death is in excess of $1.5 million, while for other injuries the number is around $93,000.
-Given those statistics, an increase from $15,000 to $25,000 per person for bodily injury liability, while a move in the right direction, still falls way short of actual claim costs.
+The governor of Arizona recently vetoed a bill that would have increased required insurance limits for all drivers in the state.
+The current required limit in Arizona is $15,000 and dates back to 1972.
+The Arizona Department of Transportation reports the average loss from an accident resulting in death is in excess of $1.5 million, while for other injuries the number is around $93,000.
+Given those statistics, an increase from $15,000 to $25,000, while a move in the right direction, still falls way short of actual claim costs.

 The governor’s reason for the veto was that lower income folks could not afford the higher premiums for the higher limits.
 He felt that the estimated $91 average premium increase would lead to more uninsured motorists.
 An estimated 12% of all Arizona drivers are uninsured now.

 This neatly defines a real problem for drivers anywhere.
-On the one hand, required insurance limits in most states are ridiculously low.
-The average requirement countrywide hovers around $25,000 per person, with only five state requiring more than that.
-Some pretty large states are even lower: California, New Jersey and Pennsylvania in particular only require $15,000, while Florida only requires a $10,000 limit.
+Required insurance limits in most states are ridiculously low.
+The average requirement countrywide hovers around $25,000 per person, with only five states requiring more than that.
+Many large states are even lower at $10,000.

-On the other hand, countrywide an estimated 12-13% of all drivers have no insurance at all, with wide variation by state as you might expect.
-Florida leads in this sorry statistic, too, with an estimated 26% of all Florida drivers uninsured.
-At the other end of the scale, the five states with the fewest uninsured motorists still averaged six percent uninsured, one of every sixteen cars on the road.
+Added to that, countrywide an estimated 12-13% of all drivers have no insurance at all, with wide variation by state as you might expect.
+Florida leads in this sorry statistic, with an estimated 26% of all Florida drivers uninsured.

 Not insured means no insurance, at all.
 Not included in these statistics are drivers who might only carry just the low minimum mandatory limits of insurance required by each state.
-There are no reliable statistics for these, but if you assume that the number of drivers with minimum state required limits just equals the number with no insurance at all, then your odds of being in an accident with a driver in Florida with either no insurance or the minimum $10,000 limits are fifty-fifty; countrywide, perhaps one in four.
+There are no reliable statistics for these, but our best estimates show your odds of being in an accident with a driver in Florida with $10,000 of limits or less are fifty-fifty; countrywide, about one in four.

 So, how do you protect yourself?
 The auto policy you buy, be it a personal or commercial policy, has two primary liability coverages.
 You know about bodily injury and property damage liability, covering your liability to others if you are found at fault in an accident.
 The other coverage is uninsured/underinsured motorists coverage which protects you for liability that should have been paid by another driver who was at fault in an accident and who either had no insurance, or inadequate limits.